UKRI Future Leaders Fellowships (FLF)

 - To provide long-term, flexible funding to tackle difficult and novel challenges, and support adventurous, ambitious programmes.

-Investment of up to over £1.5 million over four years, with the ability to extend to up to seven years, will enable the next generation of researcher and innovators to benefit from outstanding support to develop their careers, and to work on difficult and novel challenges.
+Significant investment over four years, with the ability to extend to up to seven years, will enable the next generation of researcher and innovators to benefit from outstanding support to develop their careers, and to work on difficult and novel challenges.

 The FLF scheme has funded fellowships from £300,000 to over £2m, and there is no preference for lower or higher cost proposals.